HetaoZ/PointInPoly.jl/README.md

 Determine if a point lies inside a 1D segment/2D polygon/3D polyhedron.
 Return 1 if inside, 0 if outside, -1 if exactly on any face.

     pinpoly(point::NTuple{dim,Float64}, faces::NTuple{N,NTuple{dim,NTuple{dim,Float64}}}, start::NTuple{dim,Float64}, stop::NTuple{dim,Float64}) where N where dim

 `faces`: Tuples of the node position of all `face`s on the boundary.
-A `face` is referred to a node/segment/triangle in 1/2/3D space, and its normal vector must be outward.
+A `face` is referred to a node/segment/triangle in 1/2/3D space.
+The arrangement order of nodes, clockwise or anti-clockwise, doesn't matter.

 `point`: Position of the point.